kyma-project/api-gateway/.github/pull-request-template.md

 - ...

+**Pre-Merge Checklist**

+- [ ] As a PR reviewer, verify code coverage and evaluate if it is acceptable.

 **Related issues**
 <!-- If you refer to a particular issue, provide its number.
 For example, `Resolves #123`, `Fixes #43`, or `See also #33`. -->